terraform-aws-modules/terraform-aws-eks/README.md

 To enable Windows support for your EKS cluster, you should apply some configs manually.
 See the [Enabling Windows Support (Windows/MacOS/Linux)](https://docs.aws.amazon.com/eks/latest/userguide/windows-support.html#enable-windows-support).

-Windows based nodes aksi require additional cluster role (`eks:kube-proxy-windows`).
+Windows based nodes require additional cluster role (`eks:kube-proxy-windows`).

 <h4>Worker nodes with labels do not join a 1.16+ cluster</h4>

 Kubelet restricts the allowed list of labels in the `kubernetes.io` namespace that can be applied to nodes starting in 1.16.
 Older configurations used labels such as `kubernetes.io/lifecycle=spot` which is no longer allowed; instead, use `node.kubernetes.io/lifecycle=spot`

-Reference the `--node-labels` argument for your version of Kubenetes for the allowed prefixes.
+Reference the `--node-labels` argument for your version of Kubernetes for the allowed prefixes.
 [Documentation for 1.16](https://v1-16.docs.kubernetes.io/docs/reference/command-line-tools-reference/kubelet/)

 </details>